FRANÇAIS

 Investigation of 3D circulation and secondary flows in the St. Lawrence fluvial estuary at a tidal junction

-Le Mouel, M., Matte, P., Hammouti, A. et Pham Van Bang, D..
+Le Mouel, M., Matte, P., Hammouti, A. and Pham Van Bang, D..
 2025. « Investigation of 3D circulation and secondary flows in the St. Lawrence fluvial estuary at a tidal junction ».
 Estuarine, Coastal and Shelf Science, vol. 313.

 [thumbnail of Pham-Van-Bang-D-2025-30354.pdf]